Docker Hands-on training#

-Once the docker daemon is running you can run containers, we will start with the hello-world container, which is hosted on Docker Hub.
+Once the codespace has been set up and docker daemon is running you can run containers, we will start with the hello-world container, which is hosted on Docker Hub.

-In your command line, a docker container can be run with the following syntax:
+In your command line, run the publicly available hello-world container:

 docker run hello-world

-To check which containers you have pulled, you can use images with the following syntax:
+To check which containers you have pulled, you can use images command with the following syntax:

 docker images

-While we would rather reccomend using virtual environments for running speciffic environments interactively, it can be handy to be familiar with dockers ability to run a container in interactive mode.
+While we would rather reccomend using virtual environments for running speciffic environments interactively, it can be handy to be familiar with docker’s ability to run a container in interactive mode.
+This is just useful to check if the expected software is present within a container, but we do not recommend to change anything in the container, instead do it in the Dockerfile.

-launch the BASH shell (bash) in the publicly available debian:bullseye-slim container.
+We will launch the BASH shell (bash) in the publicly available debian:bookworm-slim container:

 For the most fundamental dockerfile, we will learn the keywords: FROM, LABEL, RUN, and ENV